AAformer: Auto-Aligned Transformer for Person Re-Identification

+\textbf{The effectiveness of AAformer.} As shown in the last row of Table~\ref{table:ablation}, AAformer surpasses all the typical alignment methods reimplemented on {[PART]}s by large margins, e.g., AAformer outperforms {[PART]}s with MGN's partitioning by $1.9\%/2.2\%$ in terms of Rank-1/mAP on MSMT17, which validates the superiority of online adaptive patch assignment over the fixed patterns.
+Besides, to validate the strong ability of AAformer in finding the tiny clues in the misalignment scenes, we compare the ranking list between TransReID \cite{transreid} and AAformer in Figure~\ref{fig:ranking_list}.
+As shown, AAformer can find the discriminative tiny clues from both human parts and non-human ones, {while TransReID fails at this due to the lacking of an alignment scheme.}

-The most naive way to adaptively assign the patch embeddings is using the Nearest Neighbor algorithm, which assigns the patch embedding to the nearest part token.
-Unfortunately, in our experiments, we observe that most patch embeddings are grouped to the same part token when adopting the Nearest Neighbor algorithm as there is no constraint on the patch assignment.
-The results in Table~\ref{table:OT_NN} also demonstrate the superiority of Optimal Transport.
+\textbf{Optimal Transport \emph{vs.} Nearest Neighbor.} Most other clustering methods (K-means, DBSCAN) cannot be used for adaptive patch assignment, because they cannot guarantee the grouped clusters of different images (or the clusters of the same image from different layers) to have the same semantics and correspond to the consistent {[PART]}s.
+A naive alternative algorithm is the Nearest Neighbor (NN), which assigns the patch embedding to the nearest {[PART]}.
+Unfortunately, in our experiments, we observe that most patch embeddings are grouped to the same {[PART]} when adopting NN as there is no constraint on the patch assignment.
+The results in Table~\ref{table:OT_NN} also demonstrate the superiority of Optimal Transport over Nearest Neighbor.